-THE BAD: A faster hard drive would be better.
+- A faster hard drive would be better

 The ASUS X550ZA-WH11 is a budget desktop-replacement laptop that packs solid components and practical looks of a premium system for several hundred dollars less.
 If you’re multimedia maven, a home user in need of an affordable office or school laptop- that fits your budget, then you should read along.
 The 15.6-inch non-touch notebook boasts of a powerful AMD Quad Core A10-7400P 2.4GHz (Turbo up to 3.4GHz) processor, 8GB system memory, a roomier (albeit slow) 1TB Hard Drive storage and AMD Radeon R6 graphics card.

 This is the exact configuration we saw in the previous iteration, the ASUS X550ZA-WB11, safe for an upgrade from Windows 8.1 in the previous model to the latest Windows 10 (64-bit) pre installed in the newer model.
 Sometimes you need a humble laptop that does the job, and that’s definitely what you’ve got here.
 The ASUS X550ZA-WH11 compares well with the competition, it even comes closer to our Editors’ Choice the Toshiba Satellite C55-C5241 for laptops for small-to-medium (SMB) size business.